DrValani/redbadger-mars-test/README.md

 ## Considerations
 1. All input data is valid and in the correct format.
 Error handling could be a future follow-up stories.
 2. Off by one problem.
 With a grid size of say 5,3 would the robot be allowed on position 5,3 or is that considered off the grid?
+3. If the grid size is above 50 in either direction should we error or default to 50?